 Photo courtesy of theradiancefoundation.org

-The only way to describe it is my soul just grieved.
+The only way to describe it is my soul just grieves.

-Tuesday’s viral undercover video from the Center for Medical Progress caught everyone’s attention on social media.
-Dr. Nucatola, Planned Parenthood’s senior director of medical services is caught casually eating her lunch while describing how she kills babies in routine abortions all while carefully trying to preserve fetal body parts for outsourcing.
+The undercover videos from the Center for Medical Progress have caught everyone’s attention on social media.
+In the initial video, Planned Parenthood’s senior director of medical services Dr. Deborah Nucatola is caught casually eating her lunch while describing how she kills babies in routine abortions – all while carefully trying to preserve fetal body parts for outsourcing.

 It was mind-dumbing to watch.
 How could a person talk so casually about human life, and in such a callous and calculated way?

-Tuesday’s viral video was a dose of reality for all of us who try to place a veil over what we know is the reality in our world.
-We came face to face with evil and she looks just like us.
+These viral videos are a dose of reality for all of us who try to place a veil over what we know is the reality in our world.
+We came face to face with evil, and she looks just like us.
 She acts just like us while casually enjoying a lunch.
 She is the product of what our society has become and there’s no way to describe it but soul grieving.

-The next day, as I was scrolling through article after article of every news organization or blog commenting on Planned Parenthood’s callousness for human life or in defense of its position, Proverbs 22:6 came back to me.
+The next day, as I was scrolling through article after article – some commenting on Planned Parenthood’s callousness for human life, and nearly every news organization coming to its in defense- Proverbs 22:6 came back to me.

-I have always read that verse as a reminder to train my children in God’s commandments but I never really took thought about how that scripture applies to how we should guide our children through the everyday events of our world.
-Walking out God’s commandments is about teaching our children how to apply those commands to the world they live in, where evil like abortion exists.
+I have always read that verse as a reminder to train my children in God’s Word, but I never really thought about how that scripture applies to guiding my children through the everyday events of our world.
+Walking out God’s commandments is about teaching our children how to apply those commands to the world they live in, where evils like abortion exist.

-While my soul was grieving over the evil in our world, God was reminding me of His calling on my life.
-I may not be able to stop abortion or control the reality of evil that I often want to close a curtain on but I can train my children to love the value of God-given life.
+I may not be able to end abortion today, or control the reality of evil that I often want to pretend isn’t there – but I can train my children to love the value of God-given life.

 My generation has grown up with abortion as a part of our society.
 We’ve grown up with the lie that abortion is the answer to a mistake.
 But the world will never be able to teach our children what we know through the love of Christ: redemption and mercy.

-My children know that abortion is a sin but more importantly I want them to be able to understand that Christ already paid a price for our sins.
-I want them to know that life is messy and there is evil in this world but there is a freedom we can walk in that the world will never be able to give.
+My children know that abortion is a sin, but more importantly I want them to be able to understand that Christ already paid a price for our sins.
+I want them to know that life is messy, and there is evil in this world.
+Yet there is a freedom we can walk in that the world will never be able to give.

-As parents, God has given us all we need to change the world if we just train up our children in the way they should go.
-This doesn’t mean there won’t be struggle and hardship but it means there will be freedom to walk out the unexpected in their lives.
+As parents, God has given us all we need to change the world- if we just train up our children in the way they should go.
+This doesn’t mean there won’t be struggle and hardship; it means there will be freedom to walk out the unexpected in their lives.

-The world gives us abortion as an answer but God gives us an ocean of grace that says choose life and watch what I can redeem.
-Let’s train up our children so that they can offer up that same grace that the world fails to recognize.
+The world gives us abortion as an answer but God gives us an ocean of grace that says, “Choose life and watch what I can redeem.”
+Let’s train up our children so that they can offer up that same grace, a grace the world fails to recognize.

 “These commandments that I give to you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the door frames of your houses and on your gates.”
 Deuteronomy 6:6-9